lino-framework/book/docs/specs/vat.rst

 We don't want to repeat them for each country.
 That's why we have VAT areas.

-A :term:`VAT area` is a group of countries for which same VAT rules apply in the country of the :term:`site operator` .
+A :term:`VAT area` is a group of countries for which same VAT rules apply in the country of the :term:`site operator`.

-     are used to group countries into groups where similar VAT regimes are available.
+VAT areas are used to group countries into groups where similar VAT regimes are available.

-    See :class:`VatAreas`.
+The :class:`VatAreas` choice list contains the list of available VAT areas.

 >>> rt.show(vat.VatAreas, language="en")
 ======= =============== ===============